Frequently Asked Questions

 With all of this being said, I also want to empower people to take their health into their own hands, which is why I offer learning herbal sessions as well as general consultations, because herbal knowledge and health knowledge should be accessible to EVERYONE.

 Just please, please take google searches with a grain of salt, and if you have any questions give your local herbalist a call, or set up an appointment to learn more!

-The apothecary uses USPS to ship orders.
-If for some reason you cannot receive US Post, please email before placing your order and we’ll see what we can do.
+The apothecary uses Canada Post to ship orders.
+If for some reason you cannot receive Post, please email before placing your order and we’ll see what we can do.